Bulgarian Armed Forces: Personnel and education

 Bulgaria's total military personnel as of 2014 is 37,100, of which 30,400 (80.1%) are active military personnel and 8,100 (11.9%) are civilian personnel.
 The Land Forces are the largest branch, with at least 18,000 men serving there.
 In terms of percentage, 53% of all Army personnel are in the Land Forces, 25% are in the Air Force, 13% are in the Navy and 9% are in the Joint Forces Command.
-Annual spending per soldier amounts to 30,000 leva (~ 15,000 euro) and is scheduled to increase to 43,600 leva by 2014.
+Annual spending per soldier amounts to 15,000 euro and is scheduled to increase to 21.000€ by 2014.

 Unlike many former Soviet bloc militaries, discipline and morale problems are not common.
 During the Communist era, the army members enjoyed extensive social privileges.
 After the fall of Communism and Bulgaria's transition to a market economy, wages fell severely.
 For almost a decade social benefits were virtually non-existent, and some of them have been restored but recently.
 Nikolai Tsonev, defence minister under the 2005–2009 cabinet, undertook steps to provide the members of the military and their families with certain privileges in terms of healthcare and education, and to improve living conditions.

 Military education in Bulgaria is provided in military universities and academies.
 Due to cuts in spending and manpower some universities have been disbanded and their campuses were included as faculties of other, larger educational entities.
 The largest institutions of military education in Bulgaria are: